-Note 13.
+Note 14.
 Concentrations

 The Foundation maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
+The amount in excess of the federally insured limits were approximately \$5,957,000 and \$5,626,000 for the years ended December 31, 2017 and 2016, respectively.
 The Foundation has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.

+For the year ended December 31, 2017, there was no significant concentrations of donations that warranted disclosure.
 In 2016, contributions from five donors totaled approximately \$13,250,000, representing approximately 50% of its contribution revenue for the year ended December 31, 2016.
-In 2015, contributions from two donors totaled approximately \$10,520,000, representing approximately 40% of its contribution revenue for the year ended December 31, 2015.

-Note 14.
+Note 15.
 Subsequent Events

-Management has evaluated subsequent events through the date that the combined financial statements were available to be issued, June 2, 2017, and determined that no events occurred that require disclosure.
-No subsequent events occurring after June 2, 2017 have been evaluated for inclusion in these combined financial statements.
+Management has evaluated subsequent events through the date that the combined financial statements were available to be issued, May 31, 2018, and determined that no events occurred that require disclosure.
+No subsequent events occurring after May 31, 2018 have been evaluated for inclusion in these combined financial statements.